snamnna/Feedback-app/README.md

 **Picture 3.
 Student’s view**

-- For students, the navigation menu has a search bar on the right side, allowing all courses to be searched, and enrollment requests to be sent.
+- For students, the page has no "create course" -button.
+Otherwise the page is identical to the one for the teachers.
-- The dashboard displays all the courses to which the student has been joined.
+- The dashboard displays all the courses the student is joind in.
-- From the course view, feedback can be provided for lessons.
+- The student can give feedback to a lecture by clicking the course open.